 As long as you don’t go overboard on the detail, mentioning personal interests and hobbies isn’t a bad thing.
 A lot of people seem scared to do this, but if it’s relevant, and you want to mention it, then go for it!
 If you’re struggling to trim your words down though, this should probably be the first thing to cut.
 The golden rule is to think about the job you’re applying for; will putting your hobbies in make you more attractive to the hiring manager?
 If so, then pop them in.

-At Computer Futures, we put our expertise to use to make sure you’re prepared to impress at every step of the application process.
-With the given climate interviews are increasingly becoming remote and done via video calls, so we’ve created some of our top tips for video job interviews.
-To find out more about what partnering with us really means for your career, get in touch with us or search for our current jobs.
+At Computer Futures, our consultants are on hand to help through every step of your job search.
+We put our expertise to use to find the perfect job for you and make sure you’re well prepared to impress at every step of the application process.
+To find out more about what partnering with Computer Futures really means for your career, get in touch with us.